 Best places to attend Holi festival are in North India.
 Holi has its own regional importance across India.

-West Bengal celebrates Holi along with Dol Purnima and Basant Utsav.
+- West Bengal celebrates it along with Dol Purnima and Basant Utsav.
 People place the idols of Shri Krishna and Radha rani on a jhoola or swing and dance and sing bhajans around them.
 Phagwa in Bihar where Holika Dahan or samvatsar dahan denotes the end of evils of the world of the past year.

-Kamanpadigai in Tamil Nadu where people worship Kamdev for his supreme sacrifice after awakening Shiva from his meditation after death of his consort Sati.
+- Kamanpadigai in Tamil Nadu where people worship Kamdev for his supreme sacrifice after awakening Shiva from his meditation after death of his consort Sati.

-Rang Panchami in Maharashtra is reserved for 5th day especially by fishermen folk.
+- Rang Panchami in Maharashtra is reserved for 5th day especially by fishermen folk.

-Ultimately, Holi is a festival marked by enormous enthusiasm and an abundance of food.
+Ultimately, it is a festival marked by enormous enthusiasm and an abundance of food.
 There is a wide selection of Holi food recipes for you to try, and each one is sure to be a hit.
 If you need healthy Holi snacks or simple Holi recipes, you have numerous options to choose from.
 Enjoy the festival with your loved ones and make sure to sample some of the scrumptious Holi dishes and sweets.
-To conclude, my most sincere Holi wishes for you and your family: "May the colors of Holi bring you delight, abundance, and harmony."
+To conclude, my most sincere wishes for you and your family: "May the colors of Holi bring you delight, abundance, and harmony."

 Enjoy the festival with the colors of food and frolic!
 Also, read below to see our top Holi recipes.
 See here to make your own homemade Holi color gulal without any nasties and toxic elements.